sohail979/KNote/Auth.md

    - Ensure no missing or invalid data.
 3. Check if the username already exists in the database.
 (Checking if the User is an Admin)
 4. If the User is an admin validate whether his email exists in the database in **KittycashUser** or not
-5. If a referral exists(If not admin), verify that the referrer is a valid user.
+5. If a referral exists(If not admin), verify that the referrer is a valid user in **KittycashProfile**
 6. Create a new user account:
    - Store hashed password securely.
 7. Create the user profile: